Skip to main content

 Caffeine can trigger a headache.

 When caffeine is consumed regularly, the body becomes dependent on its effects.
 And because caffeine narrows the blood vessels that surround the brain, when consumption is stopped, the blood vessels enlarge.
 This causes an increase in blood flow around the brain and pressures surrounding nerves.
 This can then trigger what is known as a caffeine withdrawal headache.
-Withdrawal headaches can last for a couple of weeks because it takes the body a while to adjust to not having caffeine in its system.
+These headaches can last for a couple of weeks because it takes the body a while to adjust to not having caffeine in its system.

 What should you do?